CiscoDevNet/fastlane-udp-client-app/README.md

 * NET_SERVICE_TYPE_OAM
 * NET_SERVICE_TYPE_RD

-## 3. Compile project and run it on your iOS device
+## 2. Compile project and run it on your iOS device

+## 3. Make sure you are on the a Fast Lane Enabled network.